chamkank/hone/README.md

 ```

 ### Usage: Command Line
-To convert a CSV file located at `path/to/input.csv` to JSON (written to file at `path/to/output.json`):
+To convert a CSV file located at `path/to/input.csv` to JSON (written to new file at `path/to/output.json`):

 ```
 hone "path/to/input.csv" "path/to/output.json"